Massachusetts surrogacy laws & gestational process guidelines

 Is Traditional Surrogacy Legal in Massachusetts?

+Although there are no surrogacy laws in Massachusetts that prohibit traditional surrogacy, Massachusetts courts typically will NOT enforce a traditional surrogacy agreement.
 This surrogacy process is often treated as an adoption under state law.
 This means a traditional surrogate cannot consent to relinquish her rights until four days after the child is born, although she can immediately place the child with the intended parents.
 If the Intended Father is not related to the child, both intended parents will need to complete a full adoption.

 Is Compensated Surrogacy Legal in Massachusetts?